AnnaLew/LunarRegolith/README.md

 ### Step 1: Creation of single-plant images

 To properly proceed with the next step, each image must contain only one plant.
 Since the images available in OSDR have seven plants each, I had to manually remove all but one plant for each photo.
 To achieve this, I used [Photoroom's AI retouch feature](https://www.photoroom.com/tools/remove-object-from-photo).
 This way, I ended up with 4 × 7 = 28 photos.
+You can see the original and edited images in SOAPP/images.

 ### Step 2: SOAPP analysis